Dhracko/the-lambretta-circle-club/README.md

 * The initial size of the lambretta images where too big and having to customized each one using idividual classes would have been too much coding resulting in a confusing ccs file so instead i apply individual heigh and width in the html code.
 Also while my initial idiea wasn't of a border and shadow for the images, the implementation of them makes the mobile version more attractive.

 * On the last feature "Form", I though it needed a sense of aproach to the visitor, that it didn't have any attractive  for the visitor to leave the details or comments so i created a more small title and a chane of lettering.
 Also while creating the form using bootstrap on the last section about leaving a comment, the bootstrap code didn't fit the the uniformity of the rest of the form as it was creting the box under the "comment" text instead of side to it, so I had to change the original bootstrap code.

+* Once i code in the http links for the social icons, the icons turn blue instead of the the black intended.
 ---

 ## Deployment